Back to Blogs

 To set up a GCC in India, start by defining your objectives, conduct a feasibility study, choose the right city, register your legal entity, and build your local team and infrastructure.

-For a detailed step-by-step guide and expert support, check out Global Capability Center (GCC) in India: A Complete Guide
+For a detailed step-by-step guide and expert support, check out Global Capability Center (GCC) in India: A Complete Guide.
+You might also explore EOR pricing to understand cost structures.

 How to setup an offshore development center in India?